 Similar to AUSVETPLAN, AQUAVETPLAN sets out the preferred to approach to diseases that affect aquatic animals, including finfish, crustaceans and molluscs.

-The Aquatic Animal Health Program in the Department of Agriculture and Water Resources manages the development and maintenance of AQUAVETPLAN manuals.
+The Aquatic Animal Health Program in the Department of Agriculture and Water Resources develops and maintains the AQUAVETPLAN manuals.

 AQUAVETPLAN is available on the department’s website.

 PLANTPLAN is the agreed technical response plan used for emergency plant pest incidents.
 It provides nationally consistent guidelines for response procedures under the EPPRD, outlining the phases of an incursion, as well as the key roles and responsibilities of industry and government during each phase.
-It incorporates best practice in emergency plant pest responses, and is updated regularly to incorporate new information or address gaps identified in emergency plant pest incident reviews.
+It incorporates best practice in emergency plant pest responses, and is updated regularly to incorporate new information or address gaps identified during previous incidents.

 PLANTPLAN is an appendix to the EPPRD and is endorsed by all signatories.